MinnPost/simple-map-d3/README.md

 1. Run: `grunt`

-## Example

-The example page is built with some other libraries.

-    bower install https://github.com/michaelparenteau/simple.git topojson#~1.2.3 jquery#~2.0.3

 ### Testing

 There are some very basic tests in the `tests/` folder.
 Run them like so: `node tests/core.js`